 Whether your job is covered by USERRA may be complex.
 However, an experienced reemployment lawyer can provide you critical guidance.
 Recent case has determined that the USERRA applies to state agencies.
 In United States v.
 Alabama Dep't of Mental Health & Mental Retardation, 11th Cir., No. 10-15976, 3/16/12), the11th Circuit Court of Appeals determined that an Alabama National Guard member, Roy Hamilton, who was deployed to Iraq, could sue an Alabama state mental health agency that had employed him.
 When Hamilton was honorably discharged in 2005, he sought reemployment with ADMH, but the agency failed to contact him.
 The ADMH objected, arguing that they were immune from the federal lawsuit.
 The court of appeals disagreement, explaining USERRA “gives the federal government—and not individuals—the right to sue states in federal court to enforce federal law.”
 Further, even though the U.S. government brings USERRA actions on behalf of private individuals, because the Federal Government has a significant interest in encouraging service in the armed service, these lawsuits are not considered “private actions masquerading in costume” that would violate state’s sovereign immunity.

 As a result, the court determined that the ADMH violated Hamilton’s rights when it failed to offer him reemployment.

-For more information about USERRA, or if you believe your rights to reemployment have been violated, please contact the dedicated Georgia reemployment lawyers at Buckley & Klein, LLP for an immediate consultation.
+For more information about USERRA, or if you believe your rights to reemployment have been violated, please contact the dedicated Georgia reemployment lawyers at The Buckley Law Firm, LLC for an immediate consultation.